 Over the past 50 years, chef Alice Waters, owner and chief ideologue at Chez Panisse in Berkeley, California, has played a pivotal role in popularizing local, seasonal cooking.
 In her 2017 memoir, Coming to My Senses, Waters boiled her motive down to its essence, nearly actually.
 Her favorite recipe, she wrote, is: “Go reduce some mint from the lawn, boil water, pour it over the mint.
 Wait.
 And then drink.”

-Can fantastic flavors certainly be that simple?
-To discover, G2 asked a diffusion of pinnacle cooks for their favored easy recipes, wherein at the minor cooking transforms some ingredients into a killer dish.
+Can fantastic flavors be that simple?
+To discover, G2 asked a panel of pinnacle cooks for their favored easy recipes, in which minor cooking transforms some ingredients into a killer dish.

 Seasonal strawberry slushie